Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m

 where $W$ is the frequency window over which the sums are computed (see Table~\ref{tab:window}, right column), and $w$ is the width of the frequency window.
 The window $W$, centered at the mean frequency $\overline{\nu}_m$ and with a width of at least $2\overline{\Gamma}_m$, is selected to encompass the majority of the mode power.
-The normalization factor $\arctan(w/\overline{\Gamma}_m)$ is introduced so that $E_m$ can be directly compared to the product $A_m\Gamma_m$ (correction for the missing power in the wings of the Loranzian beyond the interval $W$).
-The background power $B_m(t_n)$ depends on the phase of the solar cycle and is estimated by computing the median power away from the mode (outside the interval $W$) and within the fitting range given in Table~\ref{tab:window}.
+The normalization factor $\arctan(w/\overline{\Gamma}_m)/(\pi/2)$ is introduced so that $E_m$ can be directly compared to the product $\pi A_m\Gamma_m/2$ (correction for the missing power in the wings of the Lorentzian beyond the interval $W$).
+The background power $B_m(t_n)$ is estimated as the median power away from the mode (outside the interval $W$) and within the fitting range given in Table~\ref{tab:window}.

 The values of $\nu_m$ and $E_m$ are shown in Figs.~\ref{fig:mode_frequency} and~\ref{fig:mode_power}.
 The parameters obtained from GONG and HMI are consistent during their overlap period (2010--2024).
 Furthermore, the mode powers and frequencies exhibit significant temporal variations in most cases.
 Figure~\ref{fig:mode_power} also shows the background power variations.
 It is evident that the mode power variations are not caused by changes in the background power.
 The background power of GONG is higher than that of HMI, likely due to a larger number of missing data points.